f8n/fnd-docs/docs/subgraphs.md

 ## Table structure

-Each of the fields in our subgraph includes a brief comment you can see on the dashboard to explain the data it holds.
+Each of the fields in the Foundation subgraph includes a brief comment you can see on the dashboard to explain the data it holds.
 We aim to cross-link between entities where possible. e.g.:

 ```
 The date/time when this NFT was minted in seconds since Unix epoch